 Alexandra Prieto creates an imaginary world, plenty of multiple significances transporting us through a trip among the flavor of her art...
 And if art can be tasted can it also be shoed?

 Alexandra Prieto was born in Lisbon in 1977.
-Graduated in Sculpture from the Faculty of Fine Arts, University of Lisbon and the Design course of the National Society of Fine Arts in Lisbon.
+Graduated in Sculpture from the Faculty of Fine Arts, University of Lisbon, and the Design course of the National Society of Fine Arts in Lisbon.
 Since 1993 she exhibits in various galleries around the country.
+You know people like to use the best crossbow for hunting in our country.